Vasillena/S.I.P.I-Redesign/README.md

 ## ⭐️  Introduction

 Welcome to S.I.P.I – a destination for bar enthusiasts!
 S.I.P.I is your go-to place for exploring, discovering unique drinks, and immersing yourself in the vibrant world of socializing.
 Whether you're a cocktail connoisseur or a casual drinker, S.I.P.I is here to elevate your bar-hopping experience.
 Join us on this exciting journey as we celebrate the art of mixology and the joy of good company.
 Cheers to S.I.P.I – where the drinks are real, and the fun is limitless!
-This project is built with Next.js
+This project is built with Next.js, MUI and Framer Motion.

 View project at: https://sipi.bg